The OpenGTS Project Follow us on

 • etc.

-Each of these features potentially has an additional cost associated with it.
-The more features required, the more costly the solution.
-The cost of the solution will need to be weighed against the benefit of the information that it provides.
+Each of these features potentially has an additional cost associated with it as well.
+The more features required, the more costly the solution, and the cost of the solution will need to be weighed against the benefit of the information that it provides.
+Once the required features have been determined, the search for the best device that fits the requirements can begin.

 top